 Let's say you open a new layer to adjust brightness or exposure on your image.
 Maybe you need to bump up the exposure a few stops only on your subject's face?
 Or maybe you ran a Photoshop action but only want it to affect only certain areas of your image?
 A layer mask gives you the flexibility to do this.

-How Do You Use a Photoshop Layer Mask?
+How To Use a Photoshop Layer Mask

 First, open the image you are working with in Photoshop.
 For this basic tutorial, I'm using a stock image from Pexels.